 Illustrations and printables by Anita Bagdi

-On the 50th anniversary of Earth Day, the fight for our shared home has never been more important.
+The fight for our shared home has never been more important.
 In this moment of collective vulnerability, there is a window of opportunity for deep change to protect our children’s future.